SPANISH LANGUAGE CENTER

 Credits: 2 (J-term) / 3 (January, February, Summer 1 and Summer 2)

-This course is intended for Spanish language students seeking to improve their grammatical competence at various proficiency levels.
-From beginner to advanced, students will explore and practise the essential grammatical structures for effective communication in real-life situations.
+This course is designed for students of Spanish who wish to improve their command of grammar and vocabulary at different levels of proficiency.
+From beginner to advanced levels, students explore and practice the grammatical structures and vocabulary necessary to function in real-life communication situations.

 Hours: 30 (J-term) / 45 (January, February, Summer 1 and Summer 2)